GlobalFishingWatch/paper-industrial-activity/nnets/fishing/README.md

 # Fishing and non-fishing classification model

-A neural network to classify 11-channel images (environmental rasters) into "fishing vessel" or "non-fishing vessel".
+A neural network to classify environmental rasters (11-channel images + a scalar length value) as "fishing vessels" or "non-fishing vessels".

 _See paper for further description of the data and the train-validation-test cycle._: